muzomer/hetzner-apache-airflow/README.md

 > [!CAUTION]
 > Remember to change the password of the `admin` user.

+## SSH Access

+Assuming the private key was added to the SSH agent, it should be possible to SSH to the server using the command `ssh root@<airflow-server-ip>`.

 ## Cleaning Up

 To avoid incurring further costs, you should destroy the created resources when you are finished.